sanidhya-45/TodoList_javaproject/README.md

 # TodoList_javaproject
-A todo list application made using java, servelet, and jsp. it contains functionalities like update the list, insert into list, delete from list Queries for updation in the table using MySQL queries
+A todo list application made using java, servelet, and jsp.
+It contains functionalities like update the list, insert into list, delete from list.
+Queries for updation in the table using MySQL queries